Ahad-Kamal/Starship/READ_ME.txt

 - W to shoot a Fire Bullet
 - R to shoot an Ice Bullet
 - N to respawn player ship (only works if player ship is dead)
+- M to go to the next wave
 - I to spawn a new asteroid
 - P to pause
 - T to slow rate of time